 Speak with Our Team at No Cost to Your Family

 Speak with a Friedman & Simon, L.L.P. team member today for free.
 We will review your case and discuss your next steps for filing a claim and taking action to recover compensation.
-Call us now at (516) 932-0400.
+Schedule your free case review today.

 We are passionate advocates for the injured and handle car accident cases based on contingency fees.